 - symptoms that seem random or are difficult to communicate

-Fibromyalgia is more difficult to diagnose than RA because fibromyalgia is diagnosed by exclusion.
-A doctor will test for many other conditions that cause widespread pain, and if none are present, they may diagnose fibromyalgia.
+Fibromyalgia can be more difficult to diagnose than RA, as doctors can typically only diagnose fibromyalgia by exclusion.
+A doctor will test for many other conditions that cause widespread pain; if none are present, they may diagnose fibromyalgia.

 A doctor will usually diagnose fibromyalgia if: